hvaezapp/Reservation/README.md

 ### Prerequisites

 - .NET 9
 - SQL Server
-- Redis (use Docker to run redis instance)
+- Redis (use Docker to run Redis instance)
+- RabbitMQ (can also be run via Docker)

 ---